 So things don’t go according to plan.
 Big deal; change happens.
 Does that mean your plans failed?
-No. Not if you understand planning and work it correctly; at least, not with business planning.
+No. Not if you understand planning and work it correctly; at least, not with lean business planning.
 I don’t know about diets and life plans, but business plans are always wrong, but still vital.
 It’s the fact that things don’t go according to plan that makes planning so important.

 Business plans, diet plans, plans to get a degree and your plan to get rich.
 Life is full of planning.
 You’d think that all your practice planning would make you at least somewhat good at it.
 Then why do so few things go “according to plan?”